kriszyp/compose/README.md

 Compose is carefully designed to avoid any confusing conflict resolution in ambiguous cases.
 Automatic overriding will only apply when later arguments have their own methods.
-If a later argument constructor or object inherits a method, this will not automatically override former base constructor's methods unless it has already overriden this method in another base constructor's hierarchy.
+If a later argument constructor or object inherits a method, this will not automatically override former base constructor's methods unless it has already overridden this method in another base constructor's hierarchy.
 In such cases, the appropriate method must be designated in the final object or else it will remain in a conflicted state.
 This essentially means that explicit ordering provides straightforward, easy to use, method overriding, without ambiguous magical conflict resolution (C3MRO).

-We can specify required methods that must be overriden as well.
+We can specify required methods that must be overridden as well.
 For example, we can define the Widget to require a generateHTML method:

 	var required = Compose.required;